 Panasonic G85 versus Sony A6500

 The Panasonic Lumix DMC-G85 (called Panasonic G80 in some regions) and the Sony Alpha A6500 are two digital cameras that were announced, respectively, in September 2016 and October 2016.
-Both the G85 and the A6500 are mirrorless interchangeable lens cameras that are based on a Four Thirds (G85) and an APS-C sensor.
+Both the G85 and the A6500 are mirrorless interchangeable lens cameras that are based on a Four Thirds (G85) and an APS-C (A6500) sensor.
 The Panasonic has a resolution of 15.8 megapixel, whereas the Sony provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Panasonic G85 and the Sony A6500 is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G85 – represents the basis or 100 percent across all the size and weight measures).